Transport in Stockholm: Roads

 Stockholm’s road network is shaped by its geographic location, spread across islands between Lake Mälaren and the Baltic Sea.
 Historically, waterways posed significant obstacles for land transport, with only a few key routes existing in the Middle Ages.
 Over the centuries, Stockholm's roads evolved, starting with Göta landsväg, the only southern route until the 1670s, and expanding through major developments such as Klas Fleming’s 17th-century street regulations and Albert Lindhagen’s urban planning in the late 19th century.
 Today, Stockholm’s main traffic arteries include Essingeleden, Södertäljevägen, and other radial routes connecting the city out to surrounding areas.

 Stockholm is at the junction of the European routes E4, E18 and E20.
 A C-shaped motorway ring road exists around the south, west and north of the City Centre.
-The northern section of the ring road, Norra Länken, opened for traffic in 2015 while a final subsea eastern section has been discussed at various points in the past, but was discontinued in 2018, and is no longer included in the national plan.
+The northern section of the ring road, Norra Länken, opened for traffic in 2015.
+A final eastern section has been discussed at various points in the past and was initially discontinued in 2018, but in October of 2025 the city of Stockholm, the Stockholm regional authority, surrounding municipalities and the Swedish government signed an agreement to work towards completing the ring road with an eastern section.
+While the political majority in the city initially opposed the project, a compromise was reached where the government in return granted continued funding for the expansion of the Stockholm metro and Spårväg Syd, a light rail project in the southern Stockholm suburbs, half of which was halted indefinitely in May of 2025 due to lack of funding by the Swedish state.

-A bypass motorway for traffic between Northern and Southern Sweden, Förbifart Stockholm, is being built.
+A bypass motorway for traffic between Northern and Southern Sweden, Förbifart Stockholm, is being built west of the city.
 The many islands and waterways make extensions of the road system both complicated and expensive, and new motorways are often built as systems of tunnels and bridges.